vpreston/cogrob-challenge/README.md

 For a pre-defined trajectory, use ```trajectory_follower.launch```

-For the complete active-SLAM stakc, use ```sim_enviro.launch```.
+For the complete active-SLAM stack, use ```sim_enviro.launch```.
 Please note!
 The active-SLAM stack waits for an external command before publishing points (this simulates the call feature employed by other teams).
 To spoof this, in a terminal you can type the following:

 ```rostopic pub -1 /semaphore std_msgs/Bool -- 'True'```